Clinical Assistant Professor of Nursing

 The School of Nursing in the College of Health and Human Services is accepting applications for the position of Clinical Assistant Professor.
 This is a 10-month, contractual position.

-Area of Specialization: Psych Mental Health, Community Health, Pediatrics, Maternity, and/or Adult Health.
+Area of Specialization: Adult Health, Psych Mental Health and/or Community Health.

-Primary Job Duties/Responsibilities: teach undergraduate students in psych mental health, community health, pediatrics, maternity, and/or adult health clinical courses which may include participation in simulation and laboratory-based learning.
+Primary Job Duties/Responsibilities: teach undergraduate students in psych mental health and/or community health clinical courses which may include participation in simulation and laboratory-based learning.
 Employ a variety of innovative teaching techniques in the clinical setting to promote critical thinking, clinical competency, and achieve course outcomes.
 Design clinical learning experiences that reflect evidence-based approaches to instruction.
 Engage in scholarship and professional development, serve on departmental committees, advise students, and participate in University activities.
 Utilize the techniques of effective teaching and classroom management strategies that enhance the success of diverse learners.

 Preferred Qualifications: Preference given to those with clinical teaching experience at the baccalaureate level.
-Background in evidence-based practice in psychiatric mental health, community health, pediatric, maternity, and/or adult health nursing desired.
+Background in evidence-based practice in adult health, psychiatric mental health and/or community health nursing desired.
 Certification relevant to the clinical area to be taught preferred.

-To be considered an applicant, you must apply online and submit the following: 1) A letter of interest; 2) curriculum vitae; 3) statement of teaching philosophy; 4) brief statement on how your teaching and/or clinical practice, research, and/or service, demonstrates a commitment to diversity and inclusion; 5) the names and contact information of at least three (3) professional references.
-If you have any questions about the position, please contact the Search Committee Chair, Dr. Amanda Willey at email@example.com.
+To be considered an applicant, you must apply online and submit the following: 1) A letter of interest; 2) curriculum vitae; 3) statement of teaching philosophy; 4) brief statement on how your teaching and/or clinical practice, research, and/or service, demonstrates a commitment to diversity and inclusion; 5) brief statement on how your teaching and/or clinical practice, research, and/or service, demonstrates a commitment to interprofessional practice; 6) the names and contact information of at least three (3) professional references.
+If you have any questions about the position, please contact the Search Committee Chair, Rachel Weber at firstname.lastname@example.org

 This position is based in Salisbury, MD.
 Salisbury University, a member of the University System of Maryland is a regionally accredited four-year comprehensive institution offering 60 distinct graduate and undergraduate programs.
 Founded in 1925, Salisbury University features a beautiful campus close to ocean beaches and the Chesapeake Bay and 2-3 hours from the metropolitan areas of Washington, Baltimore, Philadelphia, and Norfolk.
 SU is consistently ranked among the nation’s top colleges and ‘best values’ by U.S. News & World Report, The Princeton Review and other publications.
 SU has 416 full-time faculty members serving a student population of approximately 8700.